KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 The church purchased a 2015 wall calendar.
 The calendar is hung on a hook on the wall in a high traffic area of the church where it will not be overlooked.
 A pen and post it notes are nearby so that the calendar can be easily updated.
 The calendar can be removed from the wall and taken to meetings too.

 ![](new-marketing-strategy/outreach-calendar.jpg)

-### Committee Coordination
-Coordinating committee leaders and members will help to keep everyone in the church on the same page.

-### Youth Leadership Initiative
-Youth will assist with duties such as running the new screen videos and music during worship, taking photos and/or writing blog posts.

-#### Youth Training
-I developed a set of training materials.

 ### Up to Date Marketing Materials
 * Website, Find-a-Church, Newsletter, Bulletin, Postcards, Greeting card, Email signature